splunk/public-o11y-docs/infrastructure/monitor/aws-infra-import.rst

 See how to filter data at :ref:`aws-control-example`.

-.. note:: You must be an administrator of your AWS account to specify namespaces and set filters.
+.. note:: You must be an Administrator of your AWS account to specify namespaces and set filters.

 .. _aws-filter-char:

 Unsupported characters for tags
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Be careful when choosing tag names.
-Splunk Observability Cloud allows only alphanumeric characters, and the underscore ( ``_`` ) and minus ( ``-`` ) symbols.
-Spaces are replaced by the underscore character.
+Splunk Observability Cloud only allows alphanumeric characters (lower and upper case latin letters), digits, the underscore ( ``_`` ) and the minus/hyphen ( ``-`` ) symbols.
+Spaces and unsupported characters are replaced by the underscore character.

-These characters are unsupported:
+Note that these characters are unsupported:

 * periods ( ``.`` )
 * colons ( ``:`` )